 And the answer is YES.
 Yes, it will, and it will be a delicious little cookie at that!

 You’re going to want to start with an overripe banana – think brown spots kind of ripe, not total mushy mess kind of ripe.
 I used Hershey’s unsweetened cocoa powder, JIF Naturals peanut butter, and we get our 100% maple syrup from Costco.
 The large sea salt flakes on top are optional, but I think they add a lot to these cookies – I’m a huge fan of salted chocolate.

 You can taste a little bit of the banana here, but it isn’t overpowering.
 It’s mostly just a really rich, delicious, fudgy cookie.
 You will definitely want to use parchment paper for baking – these are very soft, and the parchment makes it easier to remove them from the cookie sheet.

 - 1/2 cup peanut butter or another nut butter, or sunbutter

 - 9 Tablespoons maple syrup (1/2 cup plus 1 Tablespoon)

 - large flake sea salt for the top

 These couldn’t be any easier to make, and I think you’ll really love them!
-If you can’t do peanut butter, I’m thinking that sunbutter would work, but I haven’t tried it that way yet.
+If you can’t do peanut butter, you can use sunbutter – they are still delicious that way!

 Do you have a healthy treat recipe that your family loves?